oss-review-toolkit/ort/website/docs/getting-started/tutorial.md

           dependencies:
           - id: "NPM::builtin-modules:1.1.1"
           - id: "NPM::contains-path:0.1.0"
-            # If an issue occurred during the dependency analysis of this package there would be an additional "issues"
+            # If an issue occurred during the dependency analysis of this package, there would be an additional "issues" array.
-            # array.
 # ...
 # Detailed metadata about each package from the dependency trees.
     packages: